discretize/discretize-guides/fractals/chaos-isles/index.md

 The end boss is only vulnerable when his protective bubble is removed by pulling him into the moving purple areas.
 He will also apply a group-wide <Control name="Daze"/> if he hits anyone with the third hit of his auto-attack chain.
 Avoiding this is the highest priority during the fight.
 Either use blocks, dodges and skills that make you invulnerable or - most commonly - bring permanent <Boon name="Stability" />.
 It may also be avoided by not standing in front of him when his attack hits.
 Learn to recognize the animation.

-By bringing permanent <Boon name="Stability"/> and reflects, enough DPS or a dedicated healer the fight can be easily cheesed.
+By bringing permanent <Boon name="Stability"/> and reflects, enough DPS or a dedicated healer the mechanics of this fight can easily be ignored.

 Note that you can take aggro from him by walking inside his hitbox and cancel the third auto-attack by moving out before.
-Another trick is to bypass the damage from purple zones by repeated jumping.
+Another trick is to bypass the damage from purple zones by jumping repeatedly.

 Starting at 50% health, he will randomly start a _pulling attack_ which can be prevented by breaking his defiance bar.
 Save your crowd control skills for this.